cjlangan/School-Notes/COMP 2160/may30.md

 	- Goal: better understand the state of the application

 #### Application State
-- the value of all variables whil code is running, usually measured at a specific line of code.
+- the value of all variables while code is running, usually measured at a specific line of code.

 what if no assertion failures?
 Still get Segmentation Fault.